amanessinger/azzyzt_jee_tools/README.txt

 Current status
 ==============

-As of 25-MAR-2011, Azzyzt JEE Tools consists of three main parts:
+As of release 1.0.0, Azzyzt JEE Tools consists of three main parts:

 1) a generator that creates so-called azzyzted projects.
 An azzyzted project is a collection of four projects, an Enterprise Application